 Peterman’s Bowls and Boards, Spencer Peterman ∼ Spencer actually began as a basket weaver; while doing shows he became interested in turning bowls.
 Eventually he learned the craft and even designed his own lathe to produce a more natural and rugged bowl.
 Spencer uses wood from locally fallen trees in western Massachusetts, turning discarded logs into useful and beautiful items.
-His products can also be found at businesses like Calvin Klein, Dean & Deluca, Loaves and Fishes, and more.
+His products can also be found at Calvin Klein, Dean & Deluca, Loaves and Fishes, and more.

 Shaker Hill Orchard, Tom Pizzuto ∼ If you’re in the mood for a sweet, juicy, crisp apple – or perhaps a tart apple to make a perfect fall crisp – look no further!
 Tom is an experienced and passionate fruit grower in his nearby Hancock, MA orchard.
 In high season, the variety of apples is dizzying.
 Earlier harvests include blueberries and stone fruits including peaches and plums.